codiga/doc.codiga.io/docs/dependencies.md

 ## How do you consider a version as "old"?

-Current thresholds are configured as follow:
+Current thresholds are configured as follows:

 - The analysis engine considers a warning if there are five (5) new versions of a library.